AndreAllegrini/wfRICLPM/replication/README.md

 ```

-This is a variance/covariance matrix of TEDS variables called CorMatTEDS.
+This is a variance/covariance matrix of TEDS variables called `covTEDS`.

 ### Plot the data: